 Still others haven't learned to balance equality or dependence.
 It's not either or.
 All couples have to figure out what's "too close" and what's "too far away."
-Some couples have never figured out how to depend upon one another, and instead turn to their families-of-origin or friends for deeper companionship and counsel.
+Some couples have never figured out how to depend upon one another.
+Instead they turn to their families-of-origin or friends for deeper companionship and counsel.

 Rather than seek ideas and share secrets with their treasured spouse, they withhold and share secrets with others.
 They are private and withholding with their spouse, but not with valued others.

 It's confusing where loyalties should lie with blended families.
-The marriage becomes a battle ground pulled between children, extended families and ex-husbands and wives.
+The marriage becomes a battle ground pulled between children, extended families and ex-husbands or wives.

 We may never have grown up to witness a marriage that was tender and sweet between a selfless couple that knew how to rely on and trust each other.
 You may not have witnessed adults taking responsibility for their actions and saying: "I'm sorry..." with deep conviction.
-They've seen blame and counter-blame.
+Instead you may have seen blame and counter-blame.
 Vicious fights that escalated beyond all reason.
 And perhaps you've learned those tactics well.

 "We have seen numerous therapist over the last three years and you have, by far, exceeded all of our expectations.
 I got there on Friday with a lot of anger over our situation.
 By the time we left Sunday afternoon I felt free...